kon0taku/Replacify/README.md

 ```
 [REQUIRED] -s - set the path to the source list
 [REQUIRED] -t - set the path to the target list
-[REQUIRED] -w - set the word to replace in the target list
+[REQUIRED] -w - set the keyword to replace in the target list

 [OPTIONAL] -o - set the output filename
 ```